keyboard_arrow_up

 EPDM Tubing

-A synthetic rubber made from ethylene propylene diene monomers.
-It is commonly used for automotive and industrial purposes.
+A synthetic rubber composed of ethylene propylene diene monomers, EPDM tubing is frequently used in automotive and industrial applications due to its weather and chemical resistance.

 Conductive Rubber Tubing